sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - file (index 17): A file item allows details about a file to be provided for the software component.

-- process (index 18): A process item allows details to be provided about the runtime behavior of the software component, such as information that will appear in a process listing on a device.
+- process (index 18): A process item allows details to be provided about the runtime behavior of the software component, such as information that will appear in a process listing on an endpoint.

-- resource (index 19): A resource item can be used to provide details about a resource expected to be found on an endpoint, or evidence collected related to the software component.
+- resource (index 19): A resource item can be used to provide details about an artifact or capability expected to be found on an endpoint or evidence collected related to the software component.
+This can be used to represent concepts not addressed directly by the directory, file, or process items.
+Examples include: registry keys, bound ports, etc. The equivalent construct in {{SWID}} is currently under specified.
+As a result, this item might be further defined through extension in the future.

 - size (index 20): The file's size in bytes.